benstill/codepact-tutorials/markdown-template-tutorial.md

 ## Variables Section

-To create a variable in a markdown template, all you need to do is write words {{like this}} in the clause text (use two curly braces on either side).
+To create variables in your template, all you need to do is write words {{like this}} in the clause text (use two curly braces on either side).
+When you create your agreement in CodePact, you'll be asked to define that variable.

 ```markdown
 ## Topic Heading